Mike Donohoe

-Michael Pierce Donohoe (born May 6, 1945) is an American former tight end in the National Football League.
+Michael Pierce Donohoe (born May 6, 1945) is an American former tight end in the National Football League (NFL).

 Biography

 Donohoe was born in San Francisco, California, United States.

 Career

-Donohoe was drafted in the ninth round of the 1968 NFL Draft by the Minnesota Vikings and would go on to play his first three seasons with the Atlanta Falcons.
+Donohoe was drafted in the ninth round of the 1968 NFL/AFL draft by the Minnesota Vikings and would go on to play his first three seasons with the Atlanta Falcons.
 During his final two season he would play with the Green Bay Packers.
 Donohoe spent the 1975 season in the World Football League with the Hawaiians.

 He played at the collegiate level at the University of San Francisco where he was inducted into the Hall of Fame in 1988.